93rd Academy Awards: Eligibility and other rule changes

-Due to the ceremony date change, the Academy changed the eligibility deadline for feature films from December 31, 2020, to February 28, 2021.
-AMPAS president Rubin and CEO Hudson explained the decision to extend the eligibility period saying, "For over a century, movies have played an important role in comforting, inspiring, and entertaining us during the darkest of times.
+Due to the date change, the Academy changed the eligibility deadline for feature films from December 31, 2020, to February 28, 2021.
+AMPAS president Rubin and CEO Hudson explained the decision to extend the eligibility period, saying: "For over a century, movies have played an important role in comforting, inspiring, and entertaining us during the darkest of times.
 They certainly have this year.
 Our hope, in extending the eligibility period and our Awards date, is to provide the flexibility filmmakers need to finish and release their films without being penalized for something beyond anyone's control."

-The Academy also revised its release and distribution requirements by allowing for films that were released via video on demand or streaming to be eligible for the awards on the condition that said films were originally scheduled to have a theatrical release and were subsequently uploaded to AMPAS's online screening service within 60 days of their public release.
-AMPAS also amended its theatrical exhibition qualifying rules to allow films debuting in theaters located in New York City, Chicago, the San Francisco Bay Area, Atlanta, and Miami to qualify for the awards in addition to venues in Los Angeles.
-Moreover, a week of nightly screenings at a drive-in theater within the aforementioned cities also rendered films eligible for consideration.
+The Academy also revised its release and distribution requirements by making films released via video on demand or streaming eligible for the awards as long as they were originally scheduled to have a theatrical release and were uploaded to AMPAS's online screening service within 60 days of their public release.
+AMPAS also amended its theatrical exhibition qualifying rules to allow films debuting in theaters in New York City, Chicago, the San Francisco Bay Area, Atlanta, and Miami to qualify for the awards in addition to venues in Los Angeles.
+A week of nightly screenings at a drive-in theater in the aforementioned cities also made films eligible for consideration.

 Furthermore, the Academy made changes to specific award categories.
-The Best Sound Mixing and Best Sound Editing categories were re-combined into a single Best Sound category (which had existed from the 3rd Awards in 1930 through the 75th Awards in 2003) due to concerns from the Sound branch that the two categories had developed too much overlap in scope.
-The rules for Best Original Score were changed to require that a film's score include a minimum of 60% original music, with franchise films and sequels being required to have a minimum of 80% new music.
-Finally, preliminary voting for Best International Feature Film was also opened to all voting members of the Academy for the first time.
+The Best Sound Mixing and Best Sound Editing categories were combined into a single Best Sound category (which had existed from the 3rd Awards in 1930 through the 75th Awards in 2003) due to concerns from the Sound branch that the two categories had developed too much overlap in scope.
+The rules for Best Original Score were changed to require that a film's score include a minimum of 60% original music, with franchise films and sequels required to have a minimum of 80% new music.
+Finally, preliminary voting for Best International Feature Film was opened to all voting members of the Academy for the first time.